jiacongkylezhu/movieFever/README.md

 ## What is Moview Fever?

-Movie Fever is an application allowing users to discover movies -Sort movies by three categories (Top rated, popular, and upcoming) -Get the latest movie scores and reviews from critics -Watch trailers
+Movie Fever is an application allowing users to discover movies
+  - Sort movies by three categories (Top rated, popular, and upcoming)
+  - Get the latest movie scores and reviews from critics
+  - Watch trailers
-  -Add movies to Favorites
+  - Add movies to Favorites

 ![moviefever](https://user-images.githubusercontent.com/18712858/35963849-ee9cdb10-0c6a-11e8-8f4c-f403538a85c0.gif)